4 patients in critical condition die as lawyers' protest outside Lahore hospital turns violent

 Punjab Information Minister Fayyazul Hasan Chauhan, who had arrived at the hospital, said that "lawyers had tried to kidnap" him.
 In a video, he can be seen being manhandled by a group of protesting lawyers.

-Police are using tear gas and baton charge in an attempt to disperse the lawyers, who are still gathered at the hospital in a large number.
-The president and secretary of the Lahore High Court Bar Association are currently at PIC and are trying to disperse the angry lawyers from the hospital.
+Police used tear gas and resorted to baton charges in an attempt to disperse the lawyers, who had gathered at the hospital in large numbers.
+The president and secretary of the Lahore High Court Bar Association also arrived at PIC to convince the angry lawyers to leave the hospital.

-Lahore DIG Operations also arrived at the hospital.
-He said that those who took the law into their own hands will be dealt with strongly.
+Lahore DIG Operations, who had also arrived at the hospital, said that those who took the law into their own hands will be dealt with strongly.

 Punjab Health Minister Dr Yasmeen Rashid was also at the hospital.

-Young Consultants Association (YCA) announced a nationwide strike after the violent protest.
+Meanwhile, Young Consultants Association (YCA) announced a nationwide strike after the violent protest.
 President of the YCA Dr Hammad Butt said that tomorrow no consultant will be on duty all across Punjab.
-"The vandalism by lawyers is highly condemnable," said Dr Butt.
+"The vandalism by lawyers is highly condemnable," he said.

 Chief Minister Buzdar, who was in Islamabad to hold meetings with PTI MNAs, assured that action will be taken against those responsible for the violence.
 He said that he was headed to Lahore and had directed the authorities to submit a report of the incident.

-When asked why the government had not taken notice of tensions between doctors and lawyers, Buzdar said that the matter had been resolved.
+When asked why the government had not taken notice of tensions between doctors and lawyers earlier, Buzdar said that the matter had been resolved.

 'Unbelievable scenes'